mnieber/mnieber.github.io/_posts/2019-01-24-deploying-local-docker-container-dodo-commands.md

 For these reasons, I prefer to install Salt in a Docker image that can be used to deploy to any container in any project.
 Thus we are tasked with:

-- installing Salt in a Docker image
+- installing Salt in a Docker image;
-- installing the ssh-service in the target Docker image
+- installing the ssh-service in the target Docker image;
-- running ssh-agent so that we only have to enter ssh-key passwords once
+- running ssh-agent so that we only have to enter ssh-key passwords once;
-- running ssh on the target container
+- running ssh on the target container;
-- copying our public ssh-key to `target:/root/.ssh/authorized_keys` so that Salt has ssh access
+- copying our public ssh-key to `target:/root/.ssh/authorized_keys` so that Salt has ssh access;
-- running Salt to deploy to the target container
+- running Salt to deploy to the target container.

 It seems like a lot of work, but most of the steps are automated with Dodo Commands.
 I will use the `--confirm` option in all Dodo Commands calls, so that we can still learn about the low-level calls that do the actual work.